SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 - Sending notifications in those private chats in the name of the DataMiner Teams bot

 In an Automation script, you can use [the DcpChatIntegrationHelper NuGet](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper) to easily interact with Microsoft Teams.

 Some example Automation scripts were created and explained on [GitHub](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/ChatIntegrationExamples) to get you up to speed.
 After you have made sure the [prerequisites](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/ChatIntegrationExamples/README.md#usage) are in place, you can download and deploy [the DcpChatIntegrationExamples DMAPP](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/ChatIntegrationExamples/README.md#getting-started) to your DataMiner System and immediately try out these examples.

+> [!NOTE]
-As seen in [the prerequisites](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/ChatIntegrationExamples/README.md#usage), you must grant Skyline admin consent to your Microsoft tenant with certain permissions to enable these features, see [granting admin consent](https://docs.dataminer.services/user-guide/Cloud_Platform/CloudAdminApp/Granting_admin_consent.html).
-These can be revoked at any time.
+> You must grant Skyline admin consent to your Microsoft tenant with certain permissions to enable these features.
+See [granting admin consent](xref:Granting_admin_consent).
+You can revoke these permissions at any time.

 #### 16 February 2023 - Fix - CloudGateway 2.10.3 - Share not created in case of mismatch in local culture on hosting server [ID_35654]